 Coffee Frozen Yogurt with Mocha Ripple

 This creamy, tangy coffee frozen yogurt with a decadent mocha ripple is a fantastic warm weather treat!
-A fun way to switch up your regular ice cream routine, it’s seriously delicious!
+A fun way to switch up your regular ice cream routine, it’s seriously delicious.
+Vegetarian and gluten free.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.